 Donation and Transplantation Among Hispanics

 Across the country, Hispanics make up 19 percent of those waiting for a lifesaving organ transplant; the majority of those are waiting for a kidney.
-Hispanics, like other minorities, are three times more likely than Caucasians to suffer from end stage renal disease and diabetes.
+Studies have shown Hispanics are three times more likely than Caucasians to suffer from end-stage renal disease and diabetes.

 In Texas, Hispanics make up nearly 45 percent of those waiting for a lifesaving organ transplant – but only make up about 26 percent of organ donors.*